Cold (band): Line-up changes and The Things We Can't Stop (2016–2020)

+Continued touring, anniversary shows and upcoming seventh studio album (2021–present)

+The band would return to touring a year later, beginning in the fall of 2021.
+McCandless did not participate in the tour as he focused on his other ventures.
+Tony Kruszka would later join as their drummer in September 2021.

 Cold announced that they would be touring in celebration of the 20th anniversary of Year of the Spider from March - May 2023.
 Prior to the tour, Coyle and Nova left the band on February 14, 2023 to pursue their musical ventures with Death Valley Dreams.
 Ed Cuozzo and Angelo Maruzzelli of University Drive joined as guitarists.
 Cold would later add more dates for their Year of the Spider 20th anniversary tour through September 2023; playing only east coast dates for this leg of the tour.
 The band has also been working on new material for their seventh studio album.
-The band would later announce a tour in celebration of both 13 Ways to Bleed on Stage and A Different Kind of Pain from April to June 2025.
-They later announced "Beneath The Low Hum Tour: A Special Evening Of Songs Reimagined" shows at City Winery locations for fall 2025, which will be joined by Sierra Swan.
+The band held anniversary shows commemorating both 13 Ways to Bleed on Stage and A Different Kind of Pain from April to June 2025.
+The band held a "Beneath The Low Hum Tour: A Special Evening Of Songs Reimagined" shows at City Winery locations for fall 2025, which was joined by Sierra Swan.

+The band announced the "Goodbye Cruel World" tour for April to June 2026, performing the self-titled album in its entirety.
+Prior to the show, some of the shows were rescheduled or cancelled due to a family emergency, however, the rest of the dates remained unaffected.
+They will also be touring in the UK with Hed PE for September and October 2026 shows.
+During the tour, Kruszka was hospitalized and was unable to join the tour while Cuozzo mutually left the band in order to focus on University Drive.
+Jose a.k.a.
+El Drumwrench is filling in for Kruszka while Cold's guitar tech Dave Pike will take over Cuozzo's place.